monirbounadi/minimal-mistakes/_pages/index.md

 I am an applied microeconomist specializing in historical economics at the intersection of development and political economics.

-I hold an MSc in Econometrics, an MSc in Mathematics, and a BA in Philosophy, all from Stockholm University.
-During autumn 2024 and spring 2025, I was a Recognised Student in the Department of Economics at the University of Oxford.

 Feel free to contact me at [monir.bounadi@iies.su.se][email].

 Here is my [CV][cv].